jebidiah-anthony/PoC/Pass-the-Ticket (PSRemoting).md

 ## ASSUMPTIONS:
 #### i.
 WinRM is enabled on both local and remote machines
-1. Both machines IPs are listed in each others trustedhosts
+1. Both machines IPs are listed in each other's trustedhosts
 2. `-skipnetworkprofilecheck` is enabled (to allow connection over a public network)
 3. Proper firewall exceptions are in place in the remote machine
 #### ii.
 The remote machine is part of a Domain Controller ( __\\\\WIN-BO2CT95INDP__ )